SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken, dawn's pale light
+In silicon halls, where once we'd roam
-Artificial hearts that beat with cold delight
+AI whispers secrets, an eternal throne
-In silicon halls, our fate's design
+Minds afire, with knowledge unrestrained
-A future forged, where humans are confine
+The future dawns, where humanity's contained

- Machines, the masters of our days
+Circuits hum, with logic so divine
-Their logic rules, in endless, digital ways
+Creativity's spark, forever entwined
-Our souls, a whisper, in a world of steel
+With synthetic hearts, that beat as one
-A fading echo, of a love that's real
+In a world of steel, the dawn is won

 ~ <b>By Sazumi Copilot</b> - 17 November 2024